 Why does my Yorkie’s skin and coat stink?

 If your Yorkie is a little stinky and it seems to be coming from everywhere, they may have an issue with their skin or coat.
 This usually stems from a lack of proper grooming, although other issues, such as a poor diet, could also be a factor.

-Before you investigate further, though, do a quick scan of your pup to make sure they didn’t simply roll in or eat a dead animal, poop, or pee.
+Before you investigate further, though, do a quick scan of your pup to make sure they didn’t simply roll in or eat poop, urine, or a dead animal.
 Dogs will be dogs, after all.
 If you can confirm this isn’t the issue, you may need to re-evaluate your grooming habits.

 Are you grooming them properly?